Best Crash Pads: The Top 5 of 2018

 The strap and hinge system is elegant and sturdy.
 The size is such that it will fit in virtually any car trunk.
 It is also capable of making a nice crag seat or bed if need be.

-Fan Favorite: Organic Full Pad
+Honorable Mention: Organic Full Pad

 Best Large Crash Pad: Black Diamond Mondo